Political Science (POLIT)

 An introduction to human rights from a comparative perspective; topics include: definition and development of human rights with attention paid to government interaction and wartime.
 (Formerly 3700:563)

-POLIT:570 Fundamentals of Political Strategy (3 Credits)
+POLIT 570 Fundamentals of Political Strategy (3 Units)

 Explore theoretical concepts, practical applications, roles, and best practices as it relates to political campaign management.
 Develop critical thinking skills to assess, analyze, act and communicate in situations throughout the election cycle, including message development and delivery, target audiences and voter contact and engagement.
 Consider real-life and rhetorical situations and hear from campaign professionals equipped to share first-hand perspectives on the operations and infrastructure of political campaigns.
 (Formerly 3700:570)

-POLIT:571 Fundamentals of Electoral Messaging (3 Credits)
+POLIT 571 Fundamentals of Electoral Messaging (3 Units)

 Explore theoretical concepts, practical applications, roles, and best practices as it relates to political campaign and electoral communication.
 Develop skills to plan, produce and execute strategic political messages including campaign addresses, press releases and media advisories, constituent, volunteer, and donor communications, and video releases while considering candidate and opposition research, fact sheets, time and budgetary constraints, polling and targeting data, and candidate preferences.
 (Formerly 3700:571)